MetaMask/metamask-docs/wallet/concepts/wallet-interoperabilty.md

 # Wallet Interoperability

 With [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), web dapps can easily discover multiple wallets installed in the users browser and connect to them.

-This greatly improves the user experience and gives developers an alternative discovery mechanism to the [`window.ethereum` injected provider](apis.md#ethereum-provider-api).
+The primary implication for developers is the shift from relying solely on `window.ethereum` for wallet detection giving developers an alternative discovery mechanism to the [`window.ethereum` injected provider](apis.md#ethereum-provider-api).
+We recommend using this new mechanism for provider discovery by using the standardized events and interfaces provided by EIP-6963.

-We recommend using this new mechanism for provider discovery.
-Below is a visual demo of that user experience and shows the data provided from each installed wallet.
+Below is a visual demo of that user experience showing the data provided from each installed wallet.

 <p align="center">
   <video width="100%" controls>